hsgg/TwoFAST.jl/Julia/README.md

 calculated at *lmax* and *dlmax*.
 Second, the *Mll* (or rather the *Mljj*) are calculated for all *l* and *dl*, and, finally, the *wljj* terms are calculated.

-The implementation combines the first two in the sense that only one struct is defined for them.

-follows these three tasks by defining three structs that define where the information is found if it was written to disk, whether to calculate on-the-fly, etc. The default is to keep everything in memory.
+The implementation follows these three tasks by defining three structs that define where the information is found if it was written to disk, whether to calculate on-the-fly, etc. The default is to keep everything in memory.